Obsessive-Compulsive Disorder (OCD)

 • Persistent intrusive thoughts or fears: Examples may include contamination, harm, ordering/symmetry, or scrupulosity.

-• Repetitive behaviors or rituals: Such as handwashing, checking, or counting.
+• Repetitive behaviors or rituals: Such as handwashing, checking or counting.

 • Strong urges to complete rituals: Efforts to reduce anxiety or prevent perceived harm.